Why study this course

 Critical and analytical thinking skills are developed in a variety of areas including the study of popular cultures.
 The course engages critically with major thinkers, debates and intellectual paradigms within the field and puts them to productive use.

-You will be able to follow a clear culture and communication path throughout the three years of study which will culminate in a cultural studies-based dissertation.
+You will be able to follow a clear culture and communication path throughout the three years of study.

 While Media and Communications in particular is a product of our extensive and growing communications environment, the course also benefits from our experience teaching and researching both journalism and media studies from national and international perspectives.